 Now get out your one mixing bowl and remember – even for a cake this simple there are variations.
 You can use any kind of apple but I prefer the harder tarter versions like Granny Smith or Golden apples.
 If you’re unsure just give it a good squeeze.
 It should feel very firm.

 As for the vegetable oil use whatever is on hand.
-Lighter versions of olive oil are also fine and if you have a lemon flavored olive oil that can make for an interesting variation.
+Lighter versions of vanilla scented olive oil are also fine and if you have a lemon-flavored olive oil that can make for an interesting variation.

 So what are you waiting for?
 Find that one bowl, fill it with good things and enjoy!